-- At Strawberry Reservoir, Scofield Reservoir and Panguitch Lake, you may not fillet trout and salmon, and you may not remove their heads or tails while in the field or in transit. - At Jordanelle, you may not fillet smallmouth bass, and you may not remove their heads or tails while in the field or in transit. - At Lake Powell, you may fillet fish-and possess filleted fish-at any time.
-You may not keep more fish than allowed by the bag and possession limit.
+At Strawberry Reservoir, Scofield Reservoir, Lost Creek Reservoir and Panguitch Lake, you may not fillet trout and salmon, and you may not remove their heads or tails while in the field or in transit.

+Likewise, at Jordanelle, you may not fillet smallmouth bass, and you may not remove their heads or tails while in the field or in transit.

-NOTE: Do not dispose of entrails and carcasses on the bank.
+Note: Do not dispose of entrails and carcasses on the bank.
 Leave them in the water where you caught the fish.